Low degree extensions with Cyclic class group: Abstract

 \section{Abstract}

-Lenstra introduced the notion of Euclidean ideal class.
-We prove the existence of the Euclidean ideal class in abelian quartic fields.
-As a corollary, we prove that any biquadratic field with class number two has a Euclidean ideal class.
-We also prove the existence of a Euclidean ideal class in certain cubic and quadratic extensions.
+Lenstra introduced the notion of the Euclidean ideal class, a generalization of the Euclidean domain that captures cyclic class groups.
+In this article, we establish the existence of Euclidean ideal classes in abelian quartic fields.
+As a corollary, we demonstrate that certain biquadratic fields with class number two possess a Euclidean ideal class.
+Additionally, we investigate the presence of Euclidean ideal classes in specific cubic and quadratic extensions.